Kalki5/aws-signer/README.md

 # AWS Signer

-A CLI application to get federated signin URL to AWS Accounts added to your shared credentials file.
+A CLI application to get federated signin URL to AWS Accounts from your shared credentials file

 ## Usage